u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/payments.rst

 Payments
 ========

-In Odoo, payments can either be linked automatically to an invoice or bill or be stand-alone records for use at a later date.
+In Thrive Bureau ERP, payments can either be linked automatically to an invoice or bill or be stand-alone records for use at a later date.

 If a payment is **linked to an invoice or bill**, it reduces the amount due of the invoice.
 You can